Does stress really cause infertility? It’s a controversial subject to say the least because how do you really measure stress from person to person?

 - Light some candles and take a hot bath while focusing on your breathing.

-- Try finding people who are experiencing a similar infertility challenge.
-The S’moo Co has a private Facebook group of women who are overcoming infertility and might be great people to talk with.
+- Try finding people who are experiencing a similar infertility challenge?
+The S’moo Co. has a community of women who are overcoming infertility and might be great people to talk with.

 A higher levels of stress aren’t going to help your infertility or anything else in life for that matter.